-(a) Requirement for System for Award Management.
+- (a) Requirement for System for Award Management.
 (1) Unless exempt from this requirement under 2 CFR § 25.110, the recipient must maintain a current and active registration in SAM.gov.
-The recipient's registration must always be current and active until the recipient submits all final

-(b) Requirement for Unique Entity Identifier (UEI).
-(1) If the recipient is authorized to make subawards under this Federal award, the recipient:

-(i) Must notify potential subrecipients that no entity may receive a subaward until the entity has provided its UEI to the recipient.

-(ii) Must not make a subaward to an entity unless the entity has provided its UEI to the recipient.
-Subrecipients are not required to complete full registration in SAM.gov to obtain a UEI.
+The recipient's registration must always be current and active until the recipient submits all final reports required under this Federal award or receives the final payment, whichever is later.
+The recipient must review and update its information in SAM.gov at least annually from the date of its initial registration or any subsequent updates to ensure it is current, accurate, and complete.
+If applicable, this includes identifying the recipient's immediate and highest-level owner and subsidiaries and providing information about the recipient's predecessors that have received a Federal award or contract within the last three years. - (b) Requirement for Unique Entity Identifier (UEI).
+(1) If the recipient is authorized to make subawards under this Federal award, the recipient: - (i) Must notify potential subrecipients that no entity may receive a subaward until the entity has provided its UEI to the recipient. - (ii) Must not make a subaward to an entity unless the entity has provided its UEI to the recipient.
+Subrecipients are not required to complete full registration in SAM.gov to obtain a UEI. - (c) Definitions.

-(c) Definitions.
 For the purposes of this award term: